MetaCoq/metacoq/README-MATERIAL.md

-Anonymized artifact / supplementary material for POPL submission Coq Coq Correct!
+Anonymized supplementary material for POPL submission Coq Coq Correct!

 This archive contains the whole development as source.
+If you only want to browse the files a "light" documentation is available in `html/toc.html` which provides access to all the development files.

-It can be compiled with Coq 8.8.2 and Equations 1.2.
+Otherwise, to run interactively, the development can be compiled with Coq 8.8.2 and Equations 1.2.
 If you don't have Coq installed, the easiest way to get both is to use the `opam` package manager.
 First install opam from your package manager (or using the instructions below) and then issue the command:

     # opam install coq.8.8.2 coq-equations.1.2+8.8